EvaRamaj/AssetMetrix/README.md

   already exist in our database (in case of existence the user is prompted to use a different one).

-  On the other hand, for the password, we first check if the password's length is less than 8 characters, in this case again an error message is appeared which indicated that a longer password should be filled.
+  On the other hand, for the password, we first check if the password's length is less than 8 characters, in this case again an error message appears which indicates that a longer password should be filled.
   Secondly, we check if the fields "password" and "repeat password" are equal, if not a descriptive error message is appeared.